mihirnimgade/hypercube-optimization/README.md

 # Hypercube Optimization

+Welcome to the Github repository for the `hypercube-optimization` Rust package!

 ## Overview

 The hypercube optimization algorithm is designed to globally optimize vector functions where the problem dimensionality is particularly high.
 In more mathematical terms, these vector functions have the following specification: